causticwonder/IMDB-Analysis_Code-Lou/README.md

 # IMDB-Analysis_Code-Lou

 I downloaded the IMDB datasets to analyze in hopes of finding "Hidden Gems" movies, or movies that have a high average score but not a lot of individual ratings.
+All datasets can be found at https://datasets.imdbws.com/

+Technical Instructions: Modules needed to run: install pandas, install matplotlib.plotly

 Feature 1: Read in data from a local csv, excel file, json, or any other file type.

-What I Did: I pulled tsv.gz data from IMDB's dataset and read into VS Code using pd.read.
+What I Did: I pulled tsv.gz data from IMDB's dataset and read into VS Code using pandas pd.read.

 Feature 2: Use custom functions or lambdas to perform specific operations to clean or manipulate your data, return those values, then use them in other parts of your project.

 What I Did:  In a separate python file, title_extract.py, using Pandas - I extracted two specific columns (identifier number and title) from a giant IMDB dataset file and created a second csv file: title_basics.csv.
-This new CSV file is still to big to upload to GitHub, so I used the gzip module to compress it down to a smaller file size.
+This new CSV file is still to big to upload to GitHub, so I used the gzip module to compress it down to a smaller file size, in the basics_compress.py module I created.
 I then merged this new DF into my initial dataset (ratings) and used this new, slightly smaller dataset for my analysis.

 Feature 3: Do 5 basic calculations with Pandas, like finding the sum(), median(), mean(), or mode() of a column.
 You could divide two columns by each other.
 You could multiple a column by a random integer.
 You could use string operations and find the most common letter in a given entry.